 I didn’t have worry too much about the weather myself until I became involved with the events at the Lennox & Addington Dark Sky Viewing Area.
 Now, two dozen times a year, I don’t just have to consider rain but also cloud cover, percentage of cloud cover, the time of night clouds will be rolling in… things I never thought I’d ever have to think about.

 So many of our Dark Sky visitors travel 2 hours or more to view the stars so it’s very important to try and make the right decision.
-It’s stressful to have to cancel, especially if it’s a sunny day and the clouds aren’t expected to roll in the evening.
+It’s stressful to have to cancel, especially if it’s a sunny day and the clouds aren’t expected to roll until the evening.
 Even a light dusting of thin clouds make a difference.
-It’s also stressful to say the event will proceed, only to arrive and there’s grey skies overhead.
+It’s also stressful to say the event will proceed, only to arrive and there are grey skies overhead.

 If only someone could invent a cloud blowing machine that would make our skies continuously clear.
 If anyone has a gigantic fan, please let us know.